sergeivisotsky/JenkinsWarDeployment/README.md

 # jenkins-showcase
-Jenkins and Git compatibility testing project
+Jenkins and Git compatibility testing project.

-Build pipeline and deployment testing, introduction and implementation
+Testing and introduction of build pipeline, deployments and its implementation.